 'I can raise anything; from peanuts to presidents.'

 In his twenties, and with dreams of Texas, John set out to make his mark.
-After a stint of work in Iowa, he married Mary Louise Rice, great-granddaughter of United States Congressman & Major General William Montgomery and sister of Colonel James Montgomery Rice and Captain John Hopkins Rice, on May 29th 1879.
+After a stint of work in Iowa, he married Mary Louise Rice, great-granddaughter of William Montgomery, sister of James Montgomery Rice, and aunt of Montgomery Case, on May 29th 1879.
 The following year, John and Mary found themselves among the first pioneers of the Wild West settlement Wakefield, Nebraska.
 On August 17th 1881, on what would become the Northeast corner of 2nd and Main Street, John erected Marriott Mercantile, the first store and third building in Wakefield, by hand.
 In October, he became the first Postmaster and the following Spring built the Wakefield Presbyterian Church, which has gathered its congregation every Sunday since.